TahliaB/TimeComplexity/README.md

 Then, I used System.currentTimeMillis() to keep track of elapsed time, and I ran each algorithm.
 I then wrote the sorted data to a file to ensure it was sorted properly, then wrote the time in milliseconds to sort the data to a separate file (the elapsed time did not include the time it took for file I/O).

 The experiment was repeated a fixed number of times for several different filesizes to show the inefficiency of insertion sort, selection sort, and bubble sort, as well as the stark difference in merge sort's runtime.

+The program will run from SortingAlgorithms.java, but filenames within the java file will need to be changed.
+Upon running it, it will print out the runtime in milliseconds of each algorithm for the specified filesize after all algorithms are completed.